Media ethics: Media integrity

 The concept was devised particularly for the media systems in the region of South East Europe, within the project South East European Media Observatory, gathering organizations which are part of the South East European Network for Professionalization of Media (SEENPM).

+Radio ethics and integrity

+Radio broadcasters are held to the same standards as journalists when it comes to adhering to a code of ethics.
+As a spoken broadcast, however, radio hosts and DJs are held to standards as to how they manipulate their audience.
+Time compression, also known as Cash, is an effective way for hosts to include more time for commercials within their broadcasts.
+Recorded and live programs are slightly sped up, not enough for viewers to notice, which leaves time for additional thirty-second commercials in the broadcast.
+In turn, broadcasts will make more money from promoting more advertisements.

+WABC, a New York-based radio station, implemented this technique on The Rush Limbaugh Show.
+Limbaugh was unaware of this alteration to his program, and aired his grievances live on air to apologize to listeners.

 Digital media ethics

 Digital news media includes online journalism, blogging, digital photojournalism, citizen journalism, and social media.
 It talks about how journalism should interact and use the 'new media' to publish stories including how to use texts and images provided by other people.

 Ethics of images

 There are new ethical issues due to the new image technology.
 Citizens now have the availability to take pictures and videos in easier and faster ways like smartphones which allow them to not only collect information but also edit and manipulate it.

 This convergence of ease of capture, ease of transmission, and ease of manipulation questions the traditional principles of photojournalism which were developed for non-digital capture and transmission of pictures and video.

 The main issues regarding the new image technology is that the newsroom cannot trust the easily obtained images and also the limit of the image edit.
 It is vague and very difficult to decide the borderline of image manipulation.

 It is very complicated and still a dilemma to clarify the principles of responsible image-making and ethics on it.